|Page 1 of 9:|| |

 This movie works on many of the same levels, and it is sure to be one of the most critically acclaimed thrillers of this or any year.
 Just remember: regardless of whether a piranha is doubling in size every 2 days or 36 hours, it is growing exponentially.

 Everyone loves a bad monster movie, right?
 There is a great charm in the so-bad-it-is-good film, and for a while Mega Piranha delivers the goods.
 Alas, but then the unremitting awfulness wears you down due to endless repetition of scenes and CGI that is so bad that it can't be unintended (I hope).
-Add the unlikely return of a really rubbish villain, and a bizarre finale that suggests that everyone just got bored and pulled the plug, and you just have ultimate tedium (well, for me, at least).
+Add the unlikely return of a really rubbish villain (flying a helicopter that seems to be able to circumnavigate the whole world), and a truly bizarre finale that suggests that everyone just got bored and pulled the plug, and you just have ultimate tedium (well, for me, at least).
 Still, it is not everyday that you get to see Tiffany playing a hydro-biologist, and I'm hoping to see Britney Spears as a Navy Seal in 'Mega Shrimp' and Ke$ha as the US President in 'Monster Manatee' vs. Giant Gecko' some time soon.

 I had too much fun laughing at this to vote it lower than a 5.